alissonpef/Content-Steering/README.md

 2.  **Generate and Place SSL Certificates:**
     SSL certificates are required to run services over HTTPS.
 The `create_certs.sh` script (located in the project root `content-steering/`) uses `mkcert` to generate locally trusted certificates.
+    *Ensure `mkcert` is installed and you have run `mkcert -install` once to install its local CA into your system's trust stores.*

     a.  **Execute the Certificate Creation Script:**
-        From the project root directory (`content-steering/`), run:
+        The `create_certs.sh` script is designed to be run from the project root directory (`content-steering/`).
+It expects a service name as an argument.
+Run it for each cache server and for the steering service:
     ```bash
+    ./create_certs.sh video-streaming-cache-1
+    ./create_certs.sh video-streaming-cache-2
+    ./create_certs.sh video-streaming-cache-3
-    ./create_certs.sh video-streaming-cache-1 video-streaming-cache-2 video-streaming-cache-3 steering-service
+    ./create_certs.sh steering-service
     ```
-    *Note: `mkcert` may request the user's password (`tutorial`) to install the local CA if it's not already installed.*
+    *Note: `mkcert` may request your user password (`tutorial`) if it needs to interact with system trust stores for the first time or if the local CA installation needs permissions.*

     b.  **Verification (Optional):**
         The `create_certs.sh` script should create and move certificates to the following directories within the project: